CNC Machining Materials We Work With

 Why it’s important:

-Aluminum is lightweight, corrosion-resistant, and highly machinable, making it one of the most widely used materials for CNC machining.
+Aluminum is lightweight, corrosion-resistant, and highly machinable, making it one of the most widely used CNC machining materials.
 It combines excellent strength-to-weight ratio with good surface finishing and is ideal for both prototypes and end-use parts.

 Common challenges: